michielbdejong/website/documents/nlnet-grant.md

 And if you compare us to google/facebook, our advantage is that we don't aim at selling personal data.

-At the end of the day, when we'll setup the implementation of the standard, we'll also be a HSP, but an independent one.
+At the end of the day, when we'll setup the implementation of the standard, we'll also be an HSP, but an independent one.
 We aim local, and small scale, in the same way you trust more your local bio farmer than your supermarket.

 ###  1.3. usability: for whom and to what purpose